 Advanced Component

-- Complete a project supervised and approved by her or his advisor.
+- Complete a research project as two instances of CSCI 2980 supervised and approved by your research advisor.

-- Complete a project supervised and approved by her or his advisor, and complete an internship.
+- Complete a research project as two instances of CSCI 2980 supervised and approved by your research advisor, and complete an internship.

-- Complete two advanced courses and complete an internship.
+- Complete two advanced courses (not including CSCI 2980) and complete an internship.

 Rationale